singingwolfboy/flask-dance/flask_dance/contrib/README.rst

 ======================
 This directory contains pre-set consumer configurations for several popular OAuth providers.
 Have one that you'd like to add?
 Great, we love pull requests!
-However, you must meet certain critera for your configuration to accepted:
+However, you must meet certain criteria for your configuration to accepted:

 1. You must create a Python file in this directory named after the provider: